jamesisaac/react-native-background-task/README.md

 - Should be called from inside a component (e.g. your App's `componentDidMount`).
 This is to avoid double-scheduling when the task launches in headless mode.
-- Will `console.warn` if the device is restricting scheduling the task.
+- Will `console.warn` if the device is task was unable to be scheduled.

 Parameters: